huggingface/blog/sentiment-analysis-python.md

 Do you want to train a custom model for sentiment analysis with your own data?
 Easy peasy!
 You can fine-tune a model using [Trainer API](https://huggingface.co/docs/transformers/v4.15.0/en/main_classes/trainer#transformers.Trainer) to build on top of large language models and get state-of-the-art results.
 If you want something even easier, you can use [AutoNLP](https://huggingface.co/autonlp) to train custom machine learning models by simply uploading data.

 If you have questions, the Hugging Face community can help answer and/or benefit from, please ask them in the [Hugging Face forum](https://discuss.huggingface.co/).
-Also, join our [discord server](https://discord.gg/YRAq8fMnUG) to talk with us and with the Hugging Face community
+Also, join our [discord server](https://discord.gg/YRAq8fMnUG) to talk with us and with the Hugging Face community.